heldinz/heldinz.github.io/_posts/2015-06-26-testing-react-sinon-mocha.markdown

 I'm currently working on at my day job.
 I am really impressed so far and am enjoying coding within this paradigm.
 However, as with any new technology, there is always a learning curve and changes to workflow to consider.
-I like the readability (and writeability) afforded by JSX, but using it adds another step not only to the build process, but also to the testing process.
+I like the readability (and writeability) afforded by JSX, but using it does add another step not only to the build process, but also to the testing process.

 Impressed by the ease of use and the automatic Mocking of Everything, I began